thirtypancakes/dotfiles/README.md

 #dotfiles

-Various configuration files for archlinux.
+Various configuration files for archlinux, shamelessly stolen from around the internet.

 ##How to install